 The origin of the manuscripts sold in 1912 at the Villa Mondragone is likely to have been documented.
 Some information is probably contained in the archives of the Pontificia Università Gregoriana, in the Archivum Romanum Societatis Iesu (ARSI), in the Beinecke library holdings or in the Vatican library (notes of E. Carusi, see note 1).

 When I wrote this, I had already started with the task of getting a copy of the letter from Barschius, but this was of course a much more difficult one.
-There was no access to the Gregorian University, but a number of microfilms of the carteggio had been made.
+I had no hope of getting access to the archives in the Gregorian University, but a number of microfilms of the carteggio had been made.
 One was preserved in the "Knights of Columbus" microfilm archive in St.Louis, but a request for information remained unanswered.
-A second one was in the hands of Commendatore Olaf Hein, president of the "Internationalen Athanasius Kircher Forschungsgesellschaft e.V., Wiesbaden/Rom" (International Athanasius Kircher Study Society).
+A second one was in the hands of Commendatore Olaf Hein, president of the "Internationale Athanasius Kircher Forschungsgesellschaft e.V., Wiesbaden/Rom" (International Athanasius Kircher Study Society).
 Wiesbaden is only a stone's throw away from where I live, so this seemed an excellent possibility.

 Finding out more about this society and its president turned out to be far more difficult than anticipated.
 There was no address, and the only internet references available at the time indicated that Olaf Hein and his collaborator had secured exclusive access to the Kircher carteggio, and were in the process of publishing it.
 John Fletcher had been the last person to be granted access, in the 1970's.
 Since Hein had published one or two papers through the publishing house Harrasowitz in Wiesbaden, I asked them for an address of the society, which they were indeed able to give me.
 I wrote a letter to the society on 1 March 1998, and only one week later I received a friendly response from Dr. Olaf Hein.